tt-nakamura/retro/README.md

 Watching the brilliant activities of young mathematicians, I now have the greatest pleasure of expecting a bright future of Japanese mathematics.

-(speech at mathematical colloquium, University of Tokyo)
+(speech at mathematical colloquium, University of Tokyo, December 7th, 1940)

 ---